-The par amounts of the FHLBanks' outstanding consolidated obligations, including consolidated obligations held as investments by other FHLBanks, were approximately \$1.026 trillion and \$1.032 trillion at December 31, 2019 and 2018, respectively.
-The Bank was the primary obligor on approximately \$70.1 billion and \$68.0 billion (at par value), respectively, of these consolidated obligations.
+The par amounts of the FHLBanks' outstanding consolidated obligations, including consolidated obligations held as investments by other FHLBanks, were approximately \$747 billion and \$1.026 trillion at December 31, 2020 and 2019, respectively.
+The Bank was the primary obligor on approximately \$59.2 billion and \$70.1 billion (at par value), respectively, of these consolidated obligations.
 Regulations require each of the FHLBanks to maintain unpledged qualifying assets equal to its participation in the consolidated obligations outstanding.
 Qualifying assets are defined as cash; secured advances; obligations of or fully guaranteed by the U.S. government; obligations, participations, mortgages, or other instruments of or issued by Fannie Mae or Ginnie Mae; mortgages, obligations or other securities which are or have ever been sold by Freddie Mac under the FHLB Act; and such securities as fiduciary and trust funds may invest in under the laws of the state in which the FHLBank is located.
 Any assets subject to a lien or pledge for the benefit of holders of any issue of consolidated obligations are treated as if they were free from lien or pledge for purposes of compliance with these regulations.

 General Terms.
-Consolidated obligation bonds are issued with either fixed-rate coupon payment terms or variable-rate coupon payment terms that use a variety of indices for interest rate resets such as LIBOR, SOFR or the federal funds rate.
+Consolidated obligation bonds are issued with either fixed-rate coupon payment terms or variable-rate coupon payment terms that use a variety of indices for interest rate resets such as SOFR, LIBOR or the federal funds rate.
+On and after July 1, 2020, the Bank is prohibited from issuing LIBOR-indexed bonds which mature after December 31, 2021.
 To meet the specific needs of certain investors in consolidated obligations, both fixed-rate bonds and variable-rate bonds may contain complex coupon payment terms and call options.
 When such consolidated obligations are issued, the Bank generally enters into interest rate exchange agreements containing offsetting features that effectively convert the terms of the bond to those of a simple variable-rate bond.